jomartin-999/spring-boot-for-vmware-gemfire/documentation/session.md

 Now your Spring Boot `ClientCache` application that uses Spring Session in a client/server topology is configured to store and manage user (HTTP) session state in the cluster.
-This works for either standalone, externally managed [vmware-gemfire-name] clusters or when you use PCC running in a Tanzu Application Service environment.
+This works for either standalone, externally managed [vmware-gemfire-name] clusters or when you use [vmware-gemfire-name] for TAS running in a Tanzu Application Service environment.